digikraaft/laravel-posts/README.md

 This package uses [Laravel Sluggable](https://github.com/spatie/laravel-sluggable) by [Spatie](https://github.com/spatie) to handle categories.
 Please check their usage and installation instructions.

 ### Using Categories
 This package uses [Laravel Categories](https://github.com/rinvex/laravel-categories) by [Rinvex](https://github.com/rinvex) to handle categories.
 Please check the usage and installation instructions.
-This package however has helper classes to create
+This package however has helper classes to use categories:

 ```php
 use Digikraaft\LaravelPosts\Models\Post;